zmiguel2011/PFL-TP2/README.md

 #### State Functions

 The **State** functions also straightforward, however a little more complex.
-After convertin the state to a string, it represents the state as an list of pairs variable-value, separated by commas and without spaces, with the pairs ordered in alphabetical order of the variable name.
+After converting the state to a string, it represents the state as an list of pairs variable-value, separated by commas and without spaces, with the pairs ordered in alphabetical order of the variable name.
 Each variable-value pair is represented without spaces and using an ”=”.

 ```haskell
 -- Auxiliary function to create an empty stack